AlCybx/AlCybx/README.md

 <a href="https://linkedin.com/in/alex-yirenkyi-akuffo-0a95781ba/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in cybersecurity, technology and a dedication to solving complex problems.

-## Objective

 🔹 Passionate about technology and continuously learning new skills in IT, software development, and data analytics.
 🔹 Currently exploring programming, cloud computing, and database management to build a solid foundation for an IT career.
 🔹 Learning C#, SQL, Posthresql, javascript, HTML, CSS and cloud technologies (AWS, Azure, etc.) while working on exciting projects.